Stability of vacuum for the Boltzmann Equation with moderately soft potentials: Technical difficulties

-where we also used that which follows from \eref{col_var}.\\ Thus we are able to successfully take care of the angular singularity but unfortunately, we have now gained $(1+t)^2$, which means that we are barely non-integrable as in the case of Landau equation; see \cite{Lu18}.
+which follows from \eref{col_var}.\\ Thus we are able to successfully take care of the angular singularity but unfortunately, we have now gained $(1+t)^2$, which means that we are barely non-integrable as in the case of Landau equation; see \cite{Lu18}.

 We can remedy this by using the null structure for the nonlinearity found by Luk.
 Thus we review the null structure that was recognized in \cite{Lu18}.
 For a sufficiently localized and regular data, the decay estimates \eref{lin_L2} are sharp only when $\frac{x}{t}\sim v$.
 For $\left|\frac{x}{t}-v\right|\geq t^{-\alpha}$ with $\alpha\in (0,1)$, we have better time decay.